PractiCE MakeS Perfect

-City of Play works with community organizations, work teams, public servants, human resources, educators, and others to integrate the benefits of play into everyday experience.
+City of Play works with community groups, professional teams, public servants, educators, and young adults to integrate the benefits of play into everyday experience.
 All of our workshops are built on a fun-first model, using games and play to help participants get the most out of their experience and create a strong connection to workshop content.
-Bring our flagship workshop on building a playful mentality to your company or organization, choose one of our specialized workshops, or contact us to create a custom workshop specific to your needs.
+Choose any of our workshops listed below, or contact us to create a custom workshop specific to your needs.

 Storytelling and Communication